jamezmca/learn-to-code/course notes/javascript.md

 let fullName = firstName + ' ' + secondName //concatenates the two strings with a space in the middle
 ```

+##### 3.1.1.1 Regex

+Regex is a string matching system that is shorthand for 'Regular Expressions'.
+It's essentially a way of looking for patterns or string matches within another string.

+* A common example is email and password formatting to ensure they are secure - these systems will employ a regex match to verify the password.

+> There are a million and 1 rules to regex, and it's almost impossible to remember it all perfectly, so the best system to use for the modern day is to get a system like **[ChatGPT](https://www.chat.openai.com)** to write the regex for you, and just specify in the prompt what type of matching rules you are looking for.

 #### 3.1.2 Modifying Arrays and Lists